 To the extent feasible by the proposal pool, VDSS intends to achieve reasonable regional balances in the provision of needed services funded through this solicitation.
+See Appendix D for a Map of Virginia showing regional boundaries for award purposes.

 3.4 Services Requested